FrostyShadow/wpf-tetris-core/README.md

 ## Acknowledgments

-* **Taaki Suzuki** - Creator of the WpfTetris game built around .NET Framework.
+* **Takaaki Suzuki** - Creator of the WpfTetris game built around .NET Framework.
 His work inspired many aspects of, and was the general inspiration for creating, this project - [xin9le](https://github.com/xin9le)